-Microsoft could have another next-gen console up its sleeve in the form of the Xbox Series S, which has gone under the Lockhart codename in recent leaks and rumors.
-While the Xbox Series X will have the limelight, the rumored but far from confirmed Lockhart console could be a cheaper alternative for people who are perhaps not keen on dropping some $400 or more on a dedicated gaming machine.
+Microsoft has another next-gen console up its sleeve in the form of the Xbox Series S, which has gone under the Lockhart codename in recent leaks and rumors.
+While the Xbox Series X will have the limelight, the Xbox Series S is a cheaper, all-digital alternative for people who are perhaps not keen on dropping some $500 on a dedicated gaming machine.

 - PS5 vs Xbox Series X: Which console is for you?